senlin/classic-editor-addon/README.md

 Sites running WooCommerce get another style added to the <code><head></code> section of the site.
 With Classic Editor Plus installed that call is obviously redundant.
 With version 2.5.0 I introduced a condition that checks for WooCommerce and if active it removes that call.
 Win!

-And with version 3.1.0 Classic Widgets are also back.
+With version 3.1.0 Classic Widgets are back and version 4.0 has seen a complete rewrite of the plugin where the dependency on the Classic Editor plugin has been completely removed.

 Therefore I highly recommend installing this "Classic Editor Plus" plugin.